Group 6 (motorsport): Group 6 Two-Seater Racing Cars (1976 to 1982)

 After two years of small fields and little in the way of manufacturer support the championship was downgraded to become the European Sports Car Championship for 1978 but even that title was to be abandoned after the first year.
 From 1979 the FIA decreed that Group 6 cars could compete in the World Championship of Makes qualifying rounds but continued to allow only production-based cars to score championship points for their manufacturer.

 1981 saw the series expanded with an official Drivers’ title awarded by the FIA for the first time and drivers of Group 6 cars were eligible to compete for this.
 Group 6 was then effectively replaced by the new Group C Sports Car class for 1982 but the FIA granted a concession which allowed the Group 6 cars to compete in the 1982 World Endurance Championship alongside the new cars.
 As in 1981, drivers of Group 6 cars were eligible to score points in the Drivers’ championship but the relevant manufacturers could not score points towards the Makes title.

 For the 1982 World Endurance Championship, the engine capacity maximum for Group 6 cars was set at 3000cc.

 Throughout the seven years of the second era of Group 6 racing cars being eligible to compete in the 24 Hours of Le Mans, starting from 1976, the category had produced the outright winning car in all years except 1979, when in heavy rain several 911-based Group 5 Porsche 935 were on top, and in the final 1982, when the new Group C Porsche 956 started its dominance.
-Before that, the 917s won two out of three, and the 936 won three out of six, with Renault in 1978 and Rondeau in 1980 scoring wins for France.
+Before that, the Porsche 936 won three times (1976, 1977 and 1981) with Renault in 1978 and Rondeau in 1980 scoring wins for France.